hubrigant/dotfiles/README.md

 For a list of the plugins installed and/or used by these dotfiles, you can [find them here](whats_included.md).

+# Goals
+While I initially started with the intent to get some of the nice command prompt goodies from oh-my-zsh and the powerlevel9k theme, I've been expanding my customiztions over time.
+At this point, I am trying to:

+* Use iTerm2, tmux, and various plugins to do code editing in Vim
+* Reduce stress on my wrists by minimizing the number of times I have to move my hands from normal typing position
+* Reduce the number of keystrokes it takes me to do things in the shell
+* Extend the wrist benefits I've gained in the terminal to browsing in Firefox
+* Synchronize my standard configs and plugins across the various UNIX-based systems I use
+* Keep an off-site backup of my configs

 ## Documentation
 Besides the documentation for each module/plugin I've used and for ZSH itself, which can be found in the repositories for the respective software and thus I won't duplicate here, I've been [compiling a cheatsheet of Vim commands/key mappings](vim-cheatsheet.md) for the various Vim plugins.
 There is also [a file listing significant customizations](customizations.md) that I've done to tailor the system to my personal style/needs.